kwobny/global-repo/readme.md

 # Welcome to the general repository

 This repository stores the content that overarches all other repositories.
 For example:
 - Scripts
 - Helping utilities

+**Look at the setup-guide.md file for the procedure to setup a repository.**

 Branches:
 "general" - This is the main branch of the repository.
 It stores things that are meant to be helpers to other repositories.